Zachary Adam Chesser

-Zachary Adam Chesser (born December 22, 1989) is an American convicted in 2010 for aiding al-Shabaab, which is aligned with al-Qaeda, and has been designated a terrorist organization by the U.S. government.
-After pleading guilty, Chesser was sentenced in federal court on February 24, 2011 to 25 years in prison.
-He is also known for his alleged threats to South Park creators Trey Parker and Matt Stone for depicting Muhammad in an episode of that series.
+Zachary Adam Chesser (born December 22, 1989) is an American convicted in 2010 for aiding al-Shabaab, a Somalia-based terrorist group aligned with al-Qaeda, which has been designated a terrorist organization by the U.S. government.
+On February 24, 2011, after pleading guilty, Chesser was sentenced in federal court to 25 years in prison.
+He is also known for his threats to South Park creators Trey Parker and Matt Stone for their depictions of Muhammad in an episode of that series.

-Early life and marriage
+Early life and education

-Chesser was born in Charlottesville, Virginia to Barbara Katenbrink Chesser, a lawyer and prosecutor, and David Chesser.
-His parents divorced.
-Chesser moved to Fairfax County, Northern Virginia by the time he was in middle school.
+Chesser was born on December 22, 1989, in Charlottesville, Virginia, to Barbara Katenbrink Chesser, a lawyer and prosecutor, and David Chesser.
+His parents divorced, and Chesser moved to Fairfax County, Virginia by the time he was in middle school.

-He was selected for the Gifted and Talented program at Kilmer Middle School.
-He graduated from Oakton High School in 2008.
-Chesser was known as an athlete, participating in the Oakton's football, basketball and crew teams.
-His yearbook profile said: "As the only Caucasian member of the break-dancing club, senior Chesser was not intimidated by being the only non-Asian."
+He was attending Kilmer Middle School in Vienna, Virginia, where he was selected for the gifted and talented program.
+He then attended Oakton High School, where he participated on the school's football, basketball and crew teams.
+In eleventh grade, he began break-dancing with a group of Korean American students.
+He graduated in 2008.
+His yearbook profile said, "As the only Caucasian member of the break-dancing club, senior Chesser was not intimidated by being the only non-Asian."

-After high school, in 2008, Chesser enrolled at George Mason University in Fairfax County, Virginia, dropping out after one semester.
-In 2009, he married Proscovia Nzabanita, a Ugandan Muslim woman, and they had a son, Talhah.
-(Nzabanita's mother Cecilia is Roman Catholic.)
-Since Chesser's incarceration, his mother Barbara and Barbara's life partner Stacy Anderson, also a lawyer, have had custody of his son against Chesser and Nzabanita's wishes.
-His wife Nzabanita was deported from the United States.

-He worked briefly as a caretaker at the Islamic Center of Northern Virginia in Fairfax.
+After high school, in 2008, Chesser enrolled at George Mason University in Fairfax County, Virginia, and dropped out after one semester.
+He worked briefly as a caretaker at the Islamic Center of Northern Virginia in Fairfax, Virginia.